-We have incurred significant operating losses and negative cash flows from operations and have an accumulated deficit of \$165.2 million as of March 31, 2012.
-During 2011, we entered into two financing agreements, which have provided us capital to fund operations.
+We have incurred significant operating losses and negative cash flows from operations and have an accumulated deficit of \$169.7 million as of June 30, 2012.
+During 2011, we entered into two financing agreements, which provided us capital to fund operations.
 In April 2011, we entered into definitive agreements for a convertible note financing, which served as a bridge loan to fund the Company's operations until additional financing was secured.
-The initial capital funding from the bridge loan was approximately \$1.3 million, net of financing costs.
+The initial cash received from the bridge loan financing was approximately \$1.3 million, net of issuance costs.
 In June 2011, we entered into definitive agreements for a private placement of units, which comprised of common stock and warrants.
 The unit financing, which closed in July 2011, provided the Company with approximately \$22.8 million of proceeds, net of issuance costs.
-At March 31, 2012, we had cash and cash equivalents of \$13.4 million.
-In May 2012, we received \$3.0 million of cash through the issuance of additional convertible notes (See Note 11).
-The Company believes its current capital is sufficient to fund its planned operations into 2013.
+In May 2012, we received \$3.0 million of cash through the issuance of additional convertible notes as a result of the purchasers who participated in the April 2011 convertible note financing exercising their rights to purchase additional convertible notes.
+As of June 30, 2012, we had cash and cash equivalents of \$12.4 million.
+In July 2012, the Company closed a common stock financing whereby the Company received approximately \$53.6 million of proceeds, prior to deducting issuance costs (See Note 11).
+The Company believes that its current capital is sufficient to fund its planned operations through the anticipated product launch of APF530 in 2013.